Skip to main content

 What are the possible complications of hyperammonemia?

-If this condition is not treated promptly, elevated ammonia levels can damage the central nervous system, leading to life-threatening complications, including:
+If this condition is not treated promptly, elevated ammonia levels can damage the central nervous system and lead to life-threatening complications.
+Such complications include:

-• Brain herniation – often a result of severe brain swelling and increased pressure.
+• Brain herniation – This is most often caused by swelling of the brain and increased pressure around the brain.

 • Coma